 If you cannot remember your password, please call 217-234-5261 for a password reset.
-Please note support staff must talk to you directly so we can verify your information.
+Support staff must talk to you directly so we can verify your information.

 If you do not know what your Laker Hub ID is, you can look it up from the Laker Hub login page (https://lakerhub.lakelandcollege.edu ).
 Click ‘What’s My User ID?’ link.
 This will take you directly to IRIS in a new browser tab.
 In the form that appears type your last name and either your SSI number or your seven digit Lake Land College ID number (located on your Lake Land College ID Card).
 When you submit this form, it will return your Laker Hub user ID.